waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step1.md

-# Manually create a supply chain
+# Getting source code into your cluster

 We'll first manually create a set of kubernetes resources that will go from code to running app in the cluster.